 For the impairment tests of intangible assets with an indefinite useful life and goodwill, the Group applies the most recent business plans (period of four years) and the assumptions therein concerning development of prices, markets and the Group’s market shares.
 To discount future cashflows, the Group applies market or country-specific discount rates.
 Management considers the discount rates, the growth rates and the development of the operating margins to be the crucial parameters for the calculation of the recoverable amount.
 More detailed information is disclosed in Note 11.

-The Group recognizes provisions when it has a present legal or constructive obligation to transfer economic benefits as a result of past events, and when a reasonable estimate of the size of the obligation can be made.
+The Group recognises provisions when it has a present legal or constructive obligation to transfer economic benefits as a result of past events, and when a reasonable estimate of the size of the obligation can be made.
 The Group warrants its products against defects and accrues provisions for such warranties at the time of sale based on estimated claims.
 Actual warranty costs are charged against the accrued provisions when incurred.

 The consolidated financial statements include current income taxes based on the taxable earnings of the Group companies and are calculated according to national tax rules.
 Deferred taxes are recorded on temporary differences between the tax base of assets and liabilities and their carrying amount using the “liability method”.
 Deferred taxes are calculated either using the current tax rate or the tax rate expected to be applicable in the period in which these differences will reverse.
-If the realization of future tax savings related to tax loss carryforwards and other deferred tax assets is no longer probable, then the deferred tax assets are reduced accordingly.
+If the realisation of future tax savings related to tax loss carryforwards and other deferred tax assets is not or no longer probable, the deferred tax assets are reduced accordingly.

-A liability for deferred taxes is recognized only for non-refundable taxes at source and other earning distribution-related taxes for subsidiaries for which available earnings are intended to be remitted and of which the parent company controls the dividend policy (see Note 18).
+A liability for deferred taxes is recognised only for non-refundable taxes at source and other earning distribution-related taxes for subsidiaries for which available earnings are intended to be remitted and of which the parent company controls the dividend policy (see Note 18).

-Research and development expenditures
+Research and development cost (R&D)

 Retirement benefit plans

 For defined contribution plans, the annual costs are calculated as a percentage of the pensionable salaries and are also charged to the income statement.
-Except for the contributions, the Group does not have any other payment obligations.
+Except for the contributions, the Group does not have any other future obligations.

-The fair value of the options allotted as part of the management long term incentive and the management share purchase plan is determined at the grant date and charged on a straight-line basis to personnel expenses over the vesting period.
+The fair value of the options allotted as part of the management long-term incentive and the management share purchase plan is determined at the grant date and charged on a straight-line basis to personnel expenses over the vesting period.
 The values are determined using the binomial model.

 Earnings per share

 The number of ordinary shares for the calculation of the earnings per share is determined on the basis of the weighted average of the issued ordinary shares less the weighted average number of the treasury shares.
-For the calculation of diluted earnings per share, an adjusted number of shares is calculated as the sum of the total of the ordinary shares used to calculate the earnings per share and the potentially dilutive shares from option programs.
-The dilution from option programs is determined on the basis of the number of ordinary shares that could have been bought for the amount of the accumulated difference between the market price and exercise price of the options.
+For the calculation of diluted earnings per share, an adjusted number of shares is calculated as the sum of the total of the ordinary shares used to calculate the earnings per share and the potentially dilutive shares from option programmes.
+The dilution from option programmes is determined on the basis of the number of ordinary shares that could have been bought for the amount of the accumulated difference between the market price and exercise price of the options.
 The relevant market price used is the average Geberit share price for the financial year.

 Earnings per share and diluted earnings per share are defined as the ratio of the attributable net income to the relevant number of ordinary shares.